Roku Tonbo Yoroi

 The seventh change will be, I will no longer be using hidden elbows for the Kote.
 After rebuilding a set of kote twice for a customer and seeing what the hidden elbows were doing to the fabric, it no longer makes sense to do hidden elbows.
 I will be making the required elbow protection removable so that the kote can be worn without them if need be.
 If hidden elbows are requested, I will be using very low-profile plastic cops.
 Meaning, they will offer just enough protection to pass inspection.

-And, Finally, I would like to start offering proper Kanamono fittings from Japan.
+The final change will be, I would like to start offering proper Kanamono fittings from Japan.
 They will be at their cost-plus shipping.
 The only thing I do not know is how well they will survive being beaten on with rattan swords, especially the tehen.
-I will still offer 3d printed Kanamono and tehen from Iron Mountain Armory.
+I will still offer 3d printed Kanamono.

 *Updated Prices*